Model (art): Clothed modeling

 Painting classes, and artists doing historical themed works often require clothed or costumed models who take poses that may be sustained until the work is completed.
 This creates some demand for clothed models in those schools that continue to teach academic painting methods.
 Some models may promote their services based upon having interesting or varied costumes.
 Clothing is required in public venues, such as Dr Sketchy's Anti-Art School, but occurs in more traditional settings as well, such as the fund-raising marathons sponsored by the Bay Area Models Guild.
-Other than costumes, the work requirements and conditions of clothed models for art are identical to that of nude models.